James Craig (police chief): Early police career in Detroit and Los Angeles

 Craig first worked at the Detroit Police Department from 1977 until he was laid off in 1981.
 After being laid off, he went to Los Angeles to work for the Los Angeles Police Department (LAPD) for 28 years.

 During part of his tenure in Los Angeles, Craig served as president of the Oscar Joel Bryant Foundation, a Black officer's association with a membership of approximately 500.
 As president of the association, Craig downplayed accusations of institutional racism within the LAPD, commenting several weeks after the beating of Rodney King, "I believe that there are individuals who have racist attitudes, but racism is not widespread throughout the department."
 Several members of the association disagreed with this statement by Craig, and left the association in protest of it.

-During his tenure in Los Angeles included a stint, Craig ascended ranks to become a captain.
+During his tenure in Los Angeles, Craig ascended ranks to become a captain.
 He served as a commanding officer, overseeing many of the more violent areas of the city, and received credit for crime-reduction using community-partnerships strategies that received praise for being "innovative".
 He ended his LAPD career as the commanding officer for West Los Angeles.